Character sheaves for classical symmetric pairs: Introduction

-Given the technical nature of our results it might be helpful to view our work from a general perspective.
-Following standard terminology, we call a character sheaf {\it cuspidal} if it does not appear in parabolic induction from $\theta$-stable Levi subgroups contained in proper $\theta$-stable parabolics.
-In~\cite{Lu} Lusztig has worked out the character sheaves in the classical case.
-Below we will give a list of cuspidal character sheaves in the cases we consider in this paper and explain how they arise.
+Following standard terminology, we call a character sheaf {\it cuspidal} if it does not appear as a direct summand (up to shift) in parabolic induction of character sheaves in $\on{Char}_{L^\theta}(\Ll_1)$ from $\theta$-stable Levi subgroups $L$ contained in proper $\theta$-stable parabolic subgroups of $G$.
+In~\cite{Lu} Lusztig has worked out the cuspidal character sheaves in the classical case, which have nilpotent supports.
+One of our main results classifies cuspidal character sheaves for classical symmetric pairs as follows.

-\begin{meta} The cuspidal character sheaves consist of \begin{enumerate}[topsep=-1ex] \item The skyscraper sheaf at the origin for the pair $(GL(1),GL(1))$, \item The constant sheaf $\bC_{\fg_1}$ for the pair $(GL(2),GL(1)\times GL(1))$, \item Full support character sheaves for split symmetric pairs, \item For the quasi-split pair $(SL(2p+1),S(GL(p+1)\times GL(p)))$ the $\on{IC}$-sheaves of the local systems on the regular nilpotent orbit associated to primitive characters of the component group of the centralizer group. \item For the quasi-split pair $(SL(2p),S(GL(p)\times GL(p)))$ the sheaves $\on{IC}(\widecheck\cO_{p_+p_-},\cT_{\rho,\psi_{2p}})$ of~\eqref{cuspidal for even in type A} associated to primitive characters and (when $p$ is odd) the sheaves $\on{IC}(\widecheck\cO_{p_+p_-},\cT_{\tau,\psi_{p}})$ of~\eqref{cuspidal for even in type A-2} associated to order $p$ characters. \item Classical cuspidal character sheaves of~\cite{Lu}. \end{enumerate} \end{meta} In the case of classical groups we prove as Corollary~\ref{cuspidal corollary} that the list above exhausts cuspidal character sheaves.
-The list will have to be complemented by cuspidal sheaves arising from other isogeny classes of classical groups, such as spin groups, and exceptional groups.
-These cases will be treated separately elsewhere.
-We comment on items (3), (4), and (5).

-We begin with item (3).
-The full support cuspidal sheaves are obtained via the nearby cycle construction from simple modules of Hecke algebras of~\cite{GVX} as explained in~\S\ref{csfs} and in greater detail in Theorem~\ref{thm-nearby cycles} for split pairs.
-These Hecke algebras are not generally associated to Weyl groups of subgroups of $G$.
-However, as we will explain in~\S\ref{sec-endoscopy}, they are associated to Weyl groups of subgroups of the dual group $\check G$ and so we can think of them as arising from endoscopic groups.
+\begin{thm} (Corollary~\ref{cuspidal corollary}) The cuspidal character sheaves consist of \begin{enumerate} \item The constant sheaf $\bC_{\Lg_1}$ for the pair $(GL_2,GL_1\times GL_1)$, \item Full support character sheaves for split symmetric pairs. \end{enumerate} \end{thm} We note that the skyscraper sheaf at the origin for the pair $(GL_1,GL_1)$ is also cuspidal.
+The full support cuspidal sheaves in (2) are obtained via the nearby cycle construction from simple modules of Hecke algebras of~\cite{GVX} as explained in~\S\ref{csfs} and in Proposition~\ref{thm-nearby cycles}.
+These Hecke algebras are not in general associated to Weyl groups of subgroups of $G$.
+However, as we will explain in~\S\ref{sec-endoscopy}, they are associated to Weyl groups of subgroups of the dual group $\check G$ and so one can think of them as arising from endoscopic groups.